docker-archive/classicswarm/docs/install-on-aws.md

 # Swarm get started (network pro)

 This example shows you how to deploy a high-availability Docker Swarm cluster on  Amazon Web Services (AWS).
 You'll use Docker Engine on Elastic Cloud (EC2) instances on a Virtual Private Cloud (VPC).
 Then you'll deploy Swarm managers and nodes to those hosts.
-During this process you'll implement network security, choose a scheduling strategy, and set up a discovery backend.
+During this process you'll implement basic network security and set up a discovery backend.
 Finally, you'll deploy a container on your Swarm cluster and learn how high-availability works when one of the managers or nodes goes down.

 For a gentler introduction to Swarm, try the [Swarm get started (novice)](https://docs.docker.com/swarm/install-w-machine/) page.